UPD: This post was edited and updated in February 2025.

 Mobile devices and fingerprints

-Unlike GoLogin, Indigo does not offer mobile or web versions for remote work.
-In 2024, many browsers already offer mobile apps.
+In 2025, Indigo does not offer mobile or web versions for remote work.
+Many browsers already offer mobile apps and cloud phone emulation.
 GoLogin even has a web version with cloud-based profile launch that could be used from literally any device.

 Support and updates

-The browser updates automatically, and the browser cores auto-update to the newest ones.
-That means there’s no multi core function leaving choice for the advanced users.
+The browser updated automatically on the first launch, and the browser cores auto-update to the newest ones.
+There’s no multi core function leaving choice for the advanced users.

-Tech support was very quick to respond to our questions in English on the Indigo app.
-We didn’t meet any technical problems during our test (except very slow launch on Windows), so we can’t say how quickly actual problems are solved.
+I didn’t meet any technical problems during our test (except very slow launch on Windows), so can’t say how quickly actual problems are solved.

 Indigo is quite different from GoLogin in terms of overall functionality, interface and price.
-Unlike Indigo, GoLogin offers much more powerful functionality for far less money without the fine print.
+Unlike Indigo, GoLogin offers much more powerful functionality for far less money, without fine print.

 GoLogin will suit well for personal anonymity, solo business use and professional teams of any size.
 It has fair and affordable prices plus more advanced features from the box.